2026 Best Instagrammable photo spot in Riga, Latvia

 One-Day Family-Friendly Riga: Summer, Old Town, Market & Mežaparks — Make the most of a single day with kids: Old Town exploration, market lunch, and time in one of Riga's best parks.

-See all Families itineraries →
+See all family itineraries →

 Riga rewards the traveler who wants to move at a thoughtful pace.
 The Old Town is compact and walkable, with cafes perfectly positioned for sitting and watching.
 The architecture tells stories—the Art Nouveau buildings' sculptural details, the cathedral's proportions, the way history layers across centuries in a single block.
 Museums here are manageable in scale: you won't need to choose between three excellent options and give up two of them.
 Take the tram to different neighborhoods—it's an experience in itself and easier than walking.
-Visit the House of the Blackheads with its restored Renaissance facade, climb the steps at St. Peter's Church (or ride the elevator), join locals at the Latvian National Opera.
+Visit the House of the Blackheads with its restored Renaissance facade, climb the steps at St. Peter's Church (or ride the elevator for accessibility), join locals at the Latvian National Opera.
 The city invites the pace of a good conversation and good coffee.

 Gentle 3-Day Riga Visit for Seniors: September — Three days designed for comfort and discovery: walkable neighborhoods, cultural highlights, excellent museums, and the rhythm of someone who has time to notice.